Researchers at Aston University Aid Decision Making Process

 Tinnitus is a condition in which sufferers hear noises (ringing or buzzing) not caused by an external source.
 It is a chronic condition that is without medial cure in most cases.
 Traditionally, treating tinnitus has been determined mostly by clinician’s preferences.
 More research and understanding into patients’ needs is required to improve shared decision making for patients suffering with tinnitus.

-Dr Helen Pryce is Senior Lecturer in Audiology at Aston University.
+Dr Helen Pryce is Reader in Audiology.
 Her research explores the psychosocial influences of chronic hearing conditions from individual level responses to institutional and cultural influences on hearing services.
 She is a member of the British Academy of Audiology and British Society of Audiology with an aim to support shared decision making in hearing care.

 Joined by a small team of researchers at Aston, Dr Pryce sought to improve tinnitus treatment and care for patients through research in shared decision making.